cfengine/masterfiles/MPF.md

 `def.max_client_history_size` then the client will purge the local data in order to keep report collection from timing out.

-The default 50M threshold can be configured using an augments file, for example:
+The default 50M threshold can be configured using an [augments file][Augments], for example:

 ```
 {